 Grey is a modern kitchen color.
 It can look warm and inviting with black or gold finishes or super sleek with stainless steel appliances.
 Most people choose a single shade of grey, but don’t let that stop you from choosing more.

 Try to incorporate grey in different materials.
 You could have pale grey walls, a slightly darker shade for the cabinets, and an even darker shade for the countertops.
 Then finish the look with grey wood flooring.

 You could keep your grey looking fresh by pairing it with white and light-colored wood.
 This will give your kitchen a Scandinavian feel.

-Using two colors in your kitchen can give your traditional or craftsman style home a modern feel without departing too far from the intended design aesthetic.
+Using two colors in your kitchen can give your traditional or craftsman-style home a modern feel without departing too far from the intended design aesthetic.
 You could go for a subtle effect by choosing a kitchen cabinet paint color that’s a similar shade to the other color.
-Think light grey and white, light and dark shade of grey, or two shades of blue.
+Think light grey and white, light and dark shades of gray, or two shades of blue.

 The easiest way to create a two-tone effect in your kitchen is to paint the cabinets.
 The lower cabinets should be a darker color while the upper cabinets are lighter.
 If you have a kitchen island, you could paint the island darker, and the wall cabinets the lighter color.

 See more about - 90 Kitchen Layout Ideas